Elementary Mathematics Curriculum

-This program best meets the focus, coherence, and rigor required by the math standards.
-The program provides multiple avenues for differentiation within the classroom.
-It blends direct instruction, structured investigation, and open exploration.
-It has a fully developed and aligned intervention program to complement the core program.
-We are confident the focus on developing complex mathematical understanding, building flexible and efficient mathematical strategies, and developing students’ problem-solving abilities through discourse will result in students being well prepared for junior high and beyond.
+“Bridges in Mathematics," adopted for elementary grades K-5 in 2020-21 school year, provides multiple avenues for differentiation within the classroom.
+It blends direct instruction, structured investigation, and open exploration."Bridges" has a fully developed and aligned intervention program to complement the core program.
+The focus on developing complex mathematical understanding, building flexible and efficient mathematical strategies, and developing students’ problem-solving abilities through discourse will result in students being well prepared for junior high and beyond.

 Junior High Textbook Update

-The junior high is implementing the 2020-21 updated version of its existing curriculum, “Big Ideas: Modeling Real Life.”
+“Big Ideas: Modeling Real Life” was updated and implemented for the junior grades 6-8 in 2020-21.
 This is the same publisher used by Districts 27, 30, and 31.
-The new edition incorporates the best aspects of the previous edition, including a balance of direct instruction and student investigation.
-The new edition incorporates real-world and relatable scenarios to develop students’ problem-solving skills.
+The updated edition incorporates a balance of direct instruction and student investigation.
+Real-world and relatable scenarios are incorporated to develop students’ problem-solving skills.
 Explorations launch each lesson and build student understanding, using more hands-on and visual modeling experiences.
 Opportunities for students to self-assess are incorporated into each lesson.
 Additional practice activities provide teachers more options to differentiate classwork and homework.
 The digital platform and tools have been enhanced, making it easier for teachers and students to navigate.
 It includes more interactive explorations for students and a more robust assessment system.
 Teachers can customize home practice.
-In addition, students can access new tutorial videos and can get support on their homework from a live tutor.”
+In addition, students can access new tutorial videos and get support on their homework from a live tutor.

-Currently, the “Big Ideas: Modeling Real Life” edition is available for all of the middle-level math courses (on-grade level, single, and double accelerated).
-The textbooks for the Algebra 1 and Geometry courses are currently being revised by the publisher and will be available for the 2021-2022 school year.
+“Big Ideas: Modeling Real Life” edition is available for all middle-level math courses (on-grade level, single, and double accelerated).
+The textbooks for the Algebra 1 and Geometry courses were revised by the publisher for the 2021-2022 school year.